 \subsection{Visualization}

-To verify the distribution difference between sampled data and the original data of each sampling-based method, we use t-SNE \cite{van2008visualizing} to visualize the feature distribution.
-The pre-trained ResNet-34 network on the CIFAR-100 dataset and ResNet-50 network on the ImageNet dataset is used as the teacher network.
-For both datasets, we reserve 100 classes of validation data.
-We compare random sampling, the DFND sampling method, and our Adaptive Prototype Sampling (APS) method.
-Figure \ref{fig3} shows the data distribution differentiation results.
+To verify the distribution similarity between the sampled data and the original data of our APS sampling method and the DFND sampling method, we use t-SNE \cite{van2008visualizing} to visualize the data feature distribution.
+Teacher uses ResNet-34 as the backbone on the CIFAR-100 and ResNet-50 as the backbone on the ImageNet.
+For both datasets, we reserve 100 classes from validation data.
+In addition, we also visualize the distribution of data obtained by random sampling as a baseline reference.
+Figure \ref{fig3} shows the data distribution results of different sampling methods.
 Our clustering results are closer to the extracted features of the original data.
+For the more complex ImageNet, this advantage is further amplified.
 Reducing the distribution difference between sampled and original data helps reduce data label noise, which is the key for the student to perform well.